Skip to main content

 All products and services have an impact

-We believe that understanding impact is becoming a ‘third dimension’ of investment expertise, alongside established disciplines in assessing investment risk and return.
-Our team of sustainability experts have developed bespoke tools that are used to analyse companies as part of our investment process.
+Understanding impact is becoming a ‘third dimension’ of investment expertise alongside established disciplines in assessing investment risk and return.
+Our team of sustainability experts have developed bespoke tools used to analyse companies as part of our rigorous investment process.

-• The Impact Engine is an analytical tool that helps us evaluate the ‘intensity’ of the positive impact from products and services offered by companies.
-This tool captures the different dimensions of positive impact that are created by products and services to provide an overall intensity rating for the company.
+The Impact Engine is an analytical tool that helps us evaluate the ‘intensity’ of the positive impact from products and services offered by companies.
+It provides an overall intensity rating for each company.

-• The Fundamental Quality analysis is the second step in our process.
-This framework is used to assess the overall quality of the business, including how it manages critical Environmental, Social and Governance (ESG) issues alongside the quality of the company’s business model and financial management.
+Fundamental Quality analysis is the second step in our process.
+This is used to assess the overall quality of a business, including how it manages critical environmental, social and governance (ESG) issues alongside the quality of the company’s business model and financial management.

-Click on the ‘dots’ plotted on the map to see the impact engine score and fundamental quality score we’ve given to each of our portfolio companies.
-There’s also the option to toggle the view to see how business sectors generating negative impacts (Businesses ‘at risk’) compare.
+Click on the ‘dots’ plotted on the map below to see the impact engine score and fundamental quality score for each of our portfolio companies.
+You can also toggle the view to see how business sectors generating negative impacts (businesses ‘at risk’) compare.

 When we analyse companies, we think carefully about any potential negative impacts associated with their products and services as well as their operations.
-Our disciplined approach means that we only invest in companies where we are clear on the overall positive impact of the business.
+Our rigorous approach means that we only invest in companies where we're clear on the overall positive impact of the business.

-As a result, we have to date never invested in any company with activities significantly (>5% of revenues) involved in the production and sale of alcoholic beverages, cosmetics where animal testing has been involved, gambling products or services, fossil-fuel exploration or production, intensive farming practices, nuclear power generation, pornographic materials, unsustainable timber products or weapons.
+As a result, we've never invested in any company with activities significantly (>5% of revenues) involved in the production and sale of alcoholic beverages, cosmetics involving animal testing, gambling products/services, fossil-fuel exploration/production, intensive farming practices, nuclear power generation, pornographic materials, unsustainable timber products or weapons.

-Furthermore, the strategy will not have any exposure to the following activities and a 0% revenue threshold applies:
+Furthermore, our strategy has no exposure to the following activities where a 0% revenue threshold applies:

-• Companies involved in the production of tobacco, manufacture of nicotine alternatives and tobacco-based products;
+• Companies involved in the production of tobacco-based products or alternatives;

 • Companies involved in the development, production and maintenance of nuclear weapons;

-Only 15% of listed companies reach our positive impact threshold criteria to be included in WHEB’s universe as potential candidates for investment.
+Only 15% of listed companies meet our positive impact threshold criteria and are potential candidates for investment.

 * 'At risk' businesses have been assessed at the level of the sector and are included for illustrative purposes only.